 Despite Peasants, Pigs & Astronauts cracking the Top Ten charts, Kula Shaker ended up parting ways in 1999.
 Mills worked on solo material that never fully emerged and eventually formed the trio the Jeevas with former Straw members Andy Nixon and Dan McKinna.
 The group released two albums and toured.
 As for the other Kula Shakers, bassist Bevan joined guitarist Johnny Marr & the Healers while keyboardist Darlington joined up with Oasis.
 Drummer Winter-Hart joined the band Thirteen:13 and played with various other groups, including Aqualung.

 Around 2004, a charity album that Mills was producing for a school in California brought about a brief Kula Shaker reunion of sorts, with the band (minus Darlington, who declined involvement) contributing one song to the project.
-Then, in 2006, Kula Shaker announced they were officially reuniting, this time with new keyboardist Harry Broadbent.
+In 2006, Kula Shaker announced they were officially reuniting, this time with new keyboardist Harry Broadbent.
 After a comeback tour, Kula Shaker released their third full-length studio album, Strangefolk, in 2007.
 The band began work on its fourth album in 2008; however, label issues stalled the proceedings and delayed the release of Pilgrims Progress until 2010.
 One year later, the band celebrated K's 15-year anniversary by releasing a multi-disc CD/DVD version of the album, titled K-15.
-Kula Shaker continued their retro vibe in 2016 with K 2.0, their fifth studio album which arrived upon the twentieth anniversary of their first. ~ Stephen Thomas Erlewine
+Kula Shaker continued their retro vibe in 2016 with K 2.0, their fifth studio album, which arrived upon the 20th anniversary of their first. ~ Stephen Thomas Erlewine